davidorex/roo-clone/docs/EstablishContext.md

 SELECT fc.path, fc.diff_content
 FROM viewer_filechange fc
 JOIN viewer_commit c ON fc.commit_id = c.hash
-WHERE c.short_message LIKE '%Implement UI for Pause After Productive Operation%' AND fc.path LIKE '%ExperimentalSettings.tsx%';
+WHERE c.short_message LIKE '%Implement UI for%' -- Adjust search pattern based on feature of interest AND fc.path LIKE '%ExperimentalSettings.tsx%';
 ```

-These queries provide a comprehensive view of the feature's implementation history, from initial development through bugfix, across both backend functionality and UI components.
+These queries provide a comprehensive view of a feature's implementation history, from initial development through bugfix, across both backend functionality and UI components.

+## Usage Notes

+1. First identify the repository and list all branches with their recency information
+2. Choose a branch to analyze based on:
+    - The most recent branch (default)
+    - A specific branch directed by the user
+3. Replace `:branch_name` in the queries with your chosen branch name
+4. Adjust other search patterns as needed based on the specific feature being analyzed